Missouri Emergency Medical Services Association

 View a list of past award winners here.

-Starting with the 2018 awards, only electronic nominations will be accepted.
-The deadline to submit nominations for 2018 is May 31, 2018.
+Only electronic nominations will be accepted.
+The deadline to submit nominations for 2019 is May 31, 2019.

 Nominations may be submitted year round, however the nomination must be submitted by midnight May 31 of that year to be honored at the July awards presentation.